Zhandos-hub/Kaspi-Merchant-Product-Scraper/README.md

 5. Copy the numerical part that replaces {MERCHANT_ID}.
 Be careful to copy only the number.

-Example (you can include this if you want):
+Example (you can use this if you want to test):
 ```
 https://kaspi.kz/shop/search?redirect=listing&q=%3AallMerchants%30108317
 ```